PLEASE MAKE SURE TO CHECK BACK AND READ RULES IN THEIR ENTIRETY PRIOR TO CAPTAIN’S PARTY IN THE EVENT RULES ARE UPDATED!

 - All applications must be approved by the Tournament Committee in order to fish the Wild West

-- Angler Armory is a private club and reserves the right to refuse any application for the World Championship.
-All applications must be approved by the Tournament Committee in order to fish the 2022 World Championship.
+- Angler Armory is a private club and reserves the right to refuse any application for the Wild West.
+All applications must be approved by the Tournament Committee in order to fish the 2022 Wild West.
 Payment is refundable in the event your application is denied.
 Angler Armory Fishing Club maintains the right to accept or deny any team application.

 - The team member that signs the Wild West application has the ultimate authority over the team including all decisions regarding team composition, boat, sponsors, boat #, etc regardless if they are named team captain or not.